Evauts/SC1015-Project-B124-Team-1/README.md

 - SMOTE and Temok (Hybrid, oversampling + undersampling)
 - Logistic Regression
 - GridSearch (FineTuning Hyper parameters)
-- load_iris (Fine Tuning)
 - Gradient Boosting Classification
 - Receiver Operating Characteristic(ROC) Graph

 ## Conclusion of insights
-- The top 3 predictors of the response variable **"diabetes"** are **" "**, **" "**, and **" "**
-- We were able to identify the **best** predictor as **""**
+- We were able to identify the **best** predictor as **"HbA1c_level"** for the response variable **"diabetes"**
-- The "what" machine learning model provided a better and more accurate fit for our data compared to "what"
+- The **Gradient Boosting Classifier** machine learning model provided the most accuracy of 0.97 fit for our data compared to Logistic Regression and Decision Trees
-- Our fine-tuning methods were effective/uneffective/not that effective
+- Our fine-tuning methods such as gridsearch were **effective** as it improved our machine learning models.

 ## What has the team learnt from the project?
-1) There are many available algorithms and techniques for us to utilise and it highly depends on many factors of the dataset such as size, skew, type of variables, and others
-2) Previously, our team had the idea that any machine learning model would work fine for any dataset due to the lack of experience in building one ourselves.
+1) Due to our lack of experience in building a machine learning model, our team had the naive idea that any machine learning model would work for any dataset.
 This project has corrected our wrong perceptions and given us insightful lessons.
+It is important for us to examine our dataset properly before choosing from the many available algorithms and techniques.
+To pick a suitable machine learning model, it is crucial to consider the influential factors of dataset such as size, distribution, types of variable, and the advantageous that the machine learning model can bring to your project.
+2)
-3) We can apply the insights from our findings in our lives that one should always be careful of the fluctuations HbA1c_level.
+3) With the increasing amount of youths developing diabetes, it is important for us to apply the insights from our findings into our lives that one should always be careful of the fluctuations in their HbA1c levels which is the average blood sugar levels over the past 3 months.
 Being negligent in maintaining the levels can result in high possibilities of one developing diabetes.
-Despite HbA1c_level being the best predictor, we believe that Blood glucose level and BMI are factors that one should take into consideration as well.
+Despite HbA1c_level being the best predictor, we believe that Blood glucose level and BMI are factors that one should take into consideration as well due to their moderate correlations to diabetes.
+4) As we all say, `"better safe than sorry"` and `"better to prevent than to cure"`

 ## References
 - https://www.analyticsvidhya.com/blog/2020/06/auc-roc-curve-machine-learning/